Best 15 Fishing Piers in San Diego (2026) | Free Spots & Guide

 Fishing Opportunities and Restrictions

 Public fishing runs from 6am to 9pm, with the pier closing to non-guests after dark.
-This creates less pressure than 24-hour piers but eliminates night fishing options.
+This creates less pressure than 24-hour piers but eliminates night fishing options for day visitors.

 The 872-foot length reaches moderate depths of 15-20 feet, ideal for targeting inshore species.
 Structure from pilings and nearby reefs attracts resident fish populations.